Which of the following is the correct nuclear symbol for the isot... | Study Prep in Pearson+

 1

-Identify the element silicon (Si) which has an atomic number $Z = 14$, meaning every silicon atom has 14 protons.
+Identify the atomic number ($Z$) of argon from the periodic table.
+Argon has an atomic number of 18, meaning it has 18 protons.

-Note that the mass number $A$ is given as 29, which means the isotope has a total of 29 protons and neutrons combined.
+Use the given mass number ($A$) of 38 for the isotope.
+This number represents the sum of protons and neutrons in the nucleus.

-Check each option to see if the atomic number matches silicon's atomic number (14) and if the mass number matches 29.

 Watch next